 RD – #3 Marek Zidlicky (2008-2012) ~ The Wild was looking for more offensive punch from its blueline so they acquired the somewhat mercurial offensive defenseman.
 Zidlicky was drafted by the Rangers but got his start with the Nashville Predators.
 With the Predators he took advantage of a booming shot on the power play, but he was also prone to defensive gaffes.
 The Wild felt pretty good about their defensive game, so adding Zidlicky seemed like less of a risk.
 Once he arrived he never seemed to be truly happy (and was it just me, but he seemed to want his name pronounced a different way each season he was here) and his offensive production wasn’t quite what it was when he was with Nashville.
 He had 25 goals, 123 points in 241 games with the Wild.
 The Wild eventually would trade Zidlicky to New Jersey where his game briefly caught fire again but he’d only play 5 more seasons before finishing his career with the New York Islanders.
 Zidlicky had 89 goals, 417 points in 836 NHL games.

 LD – #33 Jordan Leopold (2014-15) ~ He only played 18 regular season games for the Minnesota Wild which is the 2nd shortest length of time for any player on this team.
-But after his senior year where he won the Hobey Baker Award as college hockey’s top player he stepped right into playing 20 minutes a game with the Calgary Flames.
+But after his senior year with the University of Minnesota where he won the Hobey Baker Award as college hockey’s top player he stepped right into playing 20 minutes a game with the Calgary Flames.
 Leopold’s ability to move and distribute the puck as well as playing responsibly in his own end indicated he had a bright future in the NHL.
 In his 2nd NHL season, playing on the Flames Top 4 he came just centimeters from winning a Stanley Cup as Calgary was edged out by the Tampa Bay Lightning in 2004.
 He then spent time with Florida and Pittsburgh before re-kindling his game in Buffalo.
 With the Sabres he re-established his offensive game but another NHL lockout in 2012 kind of deflated that momentum.
 During the lockout shortened season that followed he was dealt to St. Louis and struggled to get the ice time and opportunity he once had.
 During the 2014-15 season he was languishing in Columbus when the Blue Jackets dealt him to Minnesota at the deadline in a trade that got far more publicity because of a letter his young daughter wrote to the team asking them to trade him to the Wild.
 When he arrived in Minnesota has put in a mentorship kind of role in a pairing with Matthew Dumba.
 Leopold had just 1 assist in the 18 games he played in Minnesota.
 He retired after that season.
 The former St. Louis Park star had 67 goals, 214 points in 695 NHL games.